+In Re: No.

-In Re: No ORDER FOR RULE TO SHOW CAUSE Upon consideration of the Petition of [representative herein], filed the day of , 19, ORDERED, that appear in this Court at A.M./P.M. in Courtroom No. , on the day of should not disclose all the assets, papers, data and information he/she or it has in his/her or its possession belonging to the above estate and the location of the same, and why he/she or it should not be required by this Court to turn over all of the said assets, papers, data and other information to the representative of this estate, provide access to property or take such other action as ordered by the Court,
+Upon consideration of the Petition of [representative herein], filed the ... day of, 19,

+ORDERED, that appear in this Court at A.M./P.M. in Courtroom No., on the day of, 19 ..., and show cause, if any there be, why he/she or it should not disclose all the assets, papers, data and information he/she or it has in his/her or its possession belonging to the above estate and the location of the same, and why he/she or it should not be required by this Court to turn over all of the said assets, papers, data and other information to the representative of this estate, provide access to property or take such other action as ordered by the Court,